cetz-package/cetz/src/path-util.typ

   }
 }

+/// Finds the segment that contains a point that is distance `t` from the start of a path.
+/// - segments (array): The array of segments that make up the path.
+/// - t (float,ratio): The distance to find the segment with.
+A {{float}} will be in absolute distance along the path.
+A {{ratio}} will be relative to the length of the path.
+Will panic if the distance is greater than the length of the path.
+/// - rev (bool): When true the path will be reversed, effectively looking for the segment from the end of the path.
+/// - samples (int): The number of samples to use when calculating the length of a cubic segment.
+/// - clamp (bool): Clamps the distance to the length of the path, so the function won't panic.
+/// -> dictionary
+/// ---
+/// Returns a {{dictionary}} with the folloing key-value pairs:
+/// - index (int): The index of the segment in the given array of segments.
+/// - segment (segment): The found segment.
+/// - travelled (float): The absolute distance travelled along the path to find the segment.
+/// - distance (float): The distance left to travel along the path.
+/// - length (float): The length of the returned segment.
 #let segment-at-t(segments, t, rev: false, samples: default-samples, clamp: false) = {
   let lengths = segments.map(_segment-length.with(samples: samples))
   let total = lengths.sum()